Mercutio

 rhythm.

-Quote Analysis: Mercutio's mockery of Tybalt as a textbook fencer — all rules, no instinct — is funny, but it foreshadows his own death.
-Mercutio dies because Tybalt's "fights by the book of arithmetic" technique catches him in a moment when he himself has stopped paying attention to rules.
+Quote Analysis: Mercutio's mockery of Tybalt as a textbook fencer (all rules, no instinct) is funny, but it foreshadows his own death.
+Mercutio dies because Tybalt's by-the-book technique catches him in a moment when he himself has stopped paying attention to rules.
 His contempt for Tybalt's formalism is partly what gets him killed; he never quite believes Tybalt is a real threat.

 Quote 3